David-Durst/embeddedHaskellAetherling/theory/Partition.md

 The scheduling algorithm requires these Sequence To Space-Time rewrite rules.
 See the [scheduling algorithm](Scheduling.md) for why and how the rules are used.

+Nesting Outer means nesting so that the partition will be applied to the outer `Seq`.
+Nesting Inner means nesting so that the partition will be applied to the inner `Seq`.

 ### Partition
 Note: the type parameters are not actually part of the `Partition`, but are included in the following proofs for interpretability.
 #### `Partition` Nesting Outer